MayuranSundar/COM2025_Coursework/README.md

 # ProPhones
 ***
-This is my coursework for Web And Database Systems.
+This is my coursework for Web Applications Development.
 It is an e-commerce website web application that was built using Ruby on Rails.
 ***
 ## Setup